 In 2019, NWC published ‘Women Beyond the Dáil: More Women in Local Government.’
 The research reflected the direct experiences of women candidates from the 2019 local elections and highlighted the systemic and structural barriers which suppress women’s candidacy and representation in local political office.

-To achieve a critical mass of women’s representation at local government level, NWC developed a series of recommendations for the Government, political parties and Local Government including the development of women’s caucuses and networks.
+To achieve a critical mass of women’s representation at local government level, NWC developed a series of recommendations for the Government, political parties, and Local Government including the development of women’s caucuses and networks.

-Much has changed since 2019, including a greater use of technology in our work and the ability to work from home or closer to home as a result of the Covid 19 pandemic.
+Much has changed since 2019, including a greater use of technology in our work, and the ability to work from home or closer to home as a result of the Covid 19 pandemic.
 Building on the 2019 research, we wish to explore the experiences of women elected to local government and identify the factors informing their decision on whether they choose to run for election again in 2024.

 Aims of this research